Here are some key stats and facts which show the inequalities faced by those of us from racialised communities when it comes to our mental health.

 Black people are more likely to be detained more than once.

-Black people are three times more likely to be the subject of ‘restrictive interventions’ such as being restrained or held in isolation while in hospital.
+Black people are more than four times more likely to be the subject of ‘restrictive interventions’ such as being restrained or held in isolation while in hospital.

 Black and Black British women are more likely to experience a common mental health problem (29%) compared to White British women (21%) and non-British White women (16%).